Pre-conference Workshop on August 15

 This workshop will provide practitioners with a foundation of Implementation Science with applied examples from HIV prevention and treatment services.
 It will include an overview of implementation science, introduction to commonly-used methods and frameworks, and how they can be applied to further effective implementation of interventions in community-based and clinical settings.
 Participants will engage in both didactic and interactive activities to understand and apply implementation science concepts using real-world case studies and tools to identify barriers and facilitators to implementation of new interventions, strategies to support implementation, and outcomes to measure implementation success.
 Workshop participants will apply their knowledge to develop an Implementation Research Logic Model (IRLM) for implementation of an intervention in their organization.
 Participants will be supported by facilitators experienced in implementation science to obtain assistance and answer questions as participants use prepared worksheets to complete their IRLM.

-5pm Reception and Networking
+5pm THRIVE Student and Trainee Reception and Networking

-903 hits
+2491 hits